fahadshery/edXCompetition/Code/RCode.md

 **Logistic regression** is quite different, the predictor/independent variable is continuous, but the response/dependent variable categorical or dichotomous (only 2 options).
 The logistic regression provides you with the probability of an event occurring.
 For every one unit increase in the predictor/independent variable, the probability of an even occurring increases/decreases.
 However what is actually observed is whether or not the event occurs, the logistics regression can only be tested by seeing whether it's predictions come true.

 We have seen linear regression as a way of predicting continuous outcomes.
 Of course, we can utilize linear regression to predict happiness here, but then we have to round the outcome to 0 or 1.
 Instead we will use the logistic regression, which is an extension of linear regression, to environments where the dependent variable is categorical.
-In our case, 0 or 1. to start with.
+In our case, 0 or 1. to start with as explained above.

 Let's see if we can build a logistic regression model in R to better predict happiness...To begin, read in the train file provided: